home-assistant/brands/README.md

 process at our hosting provider will unpack these symlinks to actual files during the deployment process.

+Please note, symlinks should only be created between integration domain directories.
+The `_placeholder` & `_homeassistant` directories are special cases and new directories with an underscore (`_`) should not be created.

+The names of directories must always match the integration domain.
+Additional directories are not allowed.

 ## Trademark Legal Notices

 All product names, trademarks and registered trademarks in the images in this